 New Horizon Aircraft Ltd. Income Taxes Disclosure

 The Company accounts for income taxes according to the provisions of ASC 740, which prescribes an asset and liability approach for computing deferred income taxes.
-Reconciliations of incomes taxes computed at the statutory combined Canadian federal and provincial statutory income tax rate of 26.5% to the effective tax rate for the years ended May 31, 2025, and 2024, are as follows:
+Reconciliations of incomes taxes computed at the statutory combined Canadian federal and provincial statutory income tax rate of 26.5% to the effective tax rate for the years ended May 31, 2026, and 2025, are as follows:

 The Company intends to be treated as a United States corporation for United States federal income tax purposes under section 7874 of the U.S. Tax Code and is expected to be subject to United States federal income tax.
 However, for Canadian tax purposes, the Company is expected, regardless of any application of section 7874 of the U.S. Tax Code, to be treated as a Canadian resident company (as defined in the Canadian Income Tax Act for Canadian income tax purposes).
 Accordingly, Horizon will be subject to taxation in both Canada and the United States.

-The following table summarized the components of deferred tax:
+The following table summarizes the components of deferred tax:

 | Deferred Tax Assets | ||||||||